Le Boat Brings Barging to America’s Shores

 By Mary Govoni

-A new type of travel is coming to North America — and it’s coming by sea.
-Le Boat, Europe’s largest self-drive recreational boating company, is scheduled to open its first North American operations in 2018.
+A new type of travel has come to North America — and it came by sea.
+Le Boat, Europe’s largest self-drive recreational boating company, has opened its first North American operations.
+They began operating here in 2018.

 For most travelers, even those that like to travel off the beaten path, becoming a self-proclaimed captain may seem like a stretch.
 But Le Boat assures its customers that no license and no experience is necessary and that operating any of their fleets is both simple and rewarding.

-Becoming a Captain: “It’s like driving a car!”
+Becoming a Le Boat Captain: “It’s like driving a car!”

 The Le Boat staff carries out a mandatory briefing and demonstration where travelers learn how to safely and effectively operate their ship.

-Le Boat compares this type of travel by saying, “Consider it just like renting a car.
+Le Boat compares this type of travel by saying, “Consider it just like renting a car or RV.
 It’s just like driving, but much easier and more relaxing!”

-Le Boat will kick off its North American industry in an Ontario, Canada-UNESCO World Heritage Site.
-The North American operations will be situated along the Rideau Canal.
 Opened in 1832, the Rideau Canal is the oldest continuously operating canal in North America as well as a Canadian National Historic Site.
-Le Boat will offer its guests the chance to travel down the canal on their private and personally-operated boat.
+Le Boat offers its guests the chance to travel down the canal on their private and personally operated boat.

-Le Boat will offer its guests the chance to travel down the canal on their private and personally-operated boat.
+Le Boat offers its guests the chance to travel down the canal on their private and personally operated boat.

-The company will be investing an estimated $16 million Canadian dollars ($12 million USD), in its first North American destination.
+The company has invested an estimated $16 million Canadian dollars ($12 million USD), in its first North American destination.

 A Costly, but Worthwhile Investment

-Le Boat will begin its Canadian fleet with 16 cruisers, and is projected to double in size over the next five years.
-And while the Le Boat boating season in North America won’t officially launch until May of 2018, booking will begin in the spring of 2017.
+Le Boat began its Canadian fleet with 16 cruisers and is projected to double in size over the next five years.

 The season in Canada runs only during the warm summer months, when the Canadian weather is relatively calm and pleasant, from May to October.